cesanta/mongoose/UserManual.md

 To serve Lua Page, mongoose creates Lua context.
 That context is used for all Lua blocks within the page.
 That means, all Lua blocks on the same page share the same context.
-If one block defines a variable, for example, that variable is visible in the block that follows.
+If one block defines a global variable, for example, that variable is visible in the block that follows.
+Note that blocks share *context*, not *scope*, so local variables won't be visible to other blocks.

+Mongoose provides Lua pages with a global table `mg`, which includes:
+- `mg.cry(message)`: Cries a string argument.
+Used to log errors.
+- `mg.include(uri)`: Includes another Lua page.
+- `mg.onerror(msg)`: Error handler.
+By default, it references the same function as `mg.cry`.
+    - Setting `mg.onerror` to a custom handler function is equivalent to calling `set_exception_handler` in PHP.
+    - It's up to `mg.onerror` to display or log errors, equivalent to `log_errors` and `display_errors` PHP settings.
+    - If `mg.onerror` returns non-zero, Mongoose will stop processing Lua blocks.
+    - If `mg.onerror` is set to `nil` when an error occurs, Mongoose will silently stop processing Lua blocks.
+- `mg.redirect(uri)`: Performs an internal redirect.
+Useful for passing control to a CGI script.

 # Common Problems
 - PHP doesn't work - getting empty page, or 'File not found' error.
 The